 EHI provides a forum, a “home”, for those mental health professionals, scholars, and students who seek in-depth training in existential-humanistic philosophy, practice, and inquiry.
 EHI is for trainees who believe that in optimal psychotherapy, as Rollo May said, it is not this or that symptom, but “the life of the client” that is “at stake” – and that it is precisely this life that must be supported, accompanied, and encountered.

-The goal of the institute – via both its curriculum and newsletters – is to support existentially and humanistically informed psychologies and psychotherapies throughout the world.
+The goal of the institute – via both its curriculum, events, and newsletters – is to support existentially and humanistically informed psychologies and psychotherapies throughout the world.
 By “existentially informed” we mean perspectives that stress freedom, experiential reflection, and responsibility.
 By “humanistically informed” we mean purviews that address two overarching questions – What does it mean to be fully, experientially human, and how does that understanding illuminate the vital or fulfilled life?

 The EHI Training in Existential-Humanistic Therapy Practice